raj0376/ToDoList/README.md

 # ToDoList
-I prepare this website i.e., TODOLIST using HTML, CSS and JAVASCRIPT.
+I prepared this website i.e., TODOLIST using HTML, CSS, and JAVASCRIPT.
+It's a platform where you can note your tasks related to BUSINESS and PERSONAL.